I’m going to college and will be first in my family to go to university. Never expected to be saying that.

 Raising aspirations – through access to high quality and inclusive educational experiences.

-Here you can find a report by the Scottish government on some approaches to take in supporting young people with care experience in school.
+Here you can find a report by the Scottish government on some approaches to support young people with care experience in school.

 Here you can access guidance that may be helpful and answer any questions you may have when supporting a young person with care experience through their journey.